autistic-symposium/mev-toolkit/README.md

-# 🧱⛓ Stateful Blockchains and MEV
+# 🧱⛓ Blockchains and MEV

 <br>